Sentara HealthCare Integrated Notice of Privacy Practices

 - Health-Related Benefits and Services.
 We may use and disclose your information to tell you about health related benefits or services.

 - Fundraising Activities.
 We may use and disclose medical information about you so that we or a foundation related to Sentara may contact you in an effort to raise money for Sentara.
 We only release information such as your name, address and phone number and the dates you received treatment or services.
-If you do not want Sentara to contact you for fundraising efforts, please notify the Privacy Contact Person.
+You have the right to be removed from any fundraising listing so that you will not be contacted.
+Opting out of fundraising activities will in no way affect any access or level of care to any patient.
+Once a patient opts-out of the fundraising listing, Sentara Healthcare will avoid contacting you unless the patient at a later time decides to opt-in for fundraising contact.
+Opting out or in for fundraising can be done by phone or email.

 - As Required By Law.
 We will disclose medical information about you when required to do so by federal, state or local law.
 This includes, but is not limited to, disclosures to mandated patient registries.